corpusculejs/custom-builtin-elements/README.md

 You may have a question: why choose this polyfill if there already is a well-known and popular [`@ungap/built-in-elements`](https://github.com/ungap/custom-elements-builtin)?
-Unfortunately, it has some caveats that make it hard to use.
+Unfortunately, it has some problems that make it hard to use.
 For example, with the `@ungap/built-in-elements` you cannot use class constructors or create new elements with the `new` operator.